 Camille has always been passionate about African wildlife, and nature more generally.
 After her masters, for which she is studying paternity and male-relatedness in Issa’s red-tailed monkeys for her Msc at University of Poitiers, she may continue with a PhD in behaviour or genetics.
 At least, she hopes to continue working in wildlife conservation.

 Passionate about monkeys since her childhood, Noémie first conducted an internship in Brazil, where for over three months she studied the impact of human activities on common marmoset spatial distribution and diet.
 She then began a research proect on tool-manipulation strategies in Golden-bellied capuchins.
 As part of her Masters degree in Biology, Ecology and Evolution at University of Poitiers (France), she completed three months lab work with the UPP in Cambridge (right), investigating gene flow and gene diversity of chimpanzees across western Tanzania.
 She then complimented that lab work with fieldwork at Issa for three months.
-As this internship take part of her last year master degree, she’s presently searching for a PhD program in primate conservation.
+In Spring 2016, Noemie began her PhD at LJMU, where she continues her work on population genetics, as well as assess UAV data to estimate chimpanzee density among others.

 Sebastian Ramirez Amaya (January 2015 – December 2015)

 Sebastian obtained a B.S. degree in biology from Universidad de Los Andes (Bogota, COL), and since then worked in remote field sites on the western Amazon of Ecuador and Colombia.
 He has focused his research on exploring the social behavior and the sociality of the dispersal sex of wild populations of spider monkeys in both fragmented (Santander-Colombia) and pristine habitats(Yasuni-Ecuador).
 As a collaborator he was part of a long term socioecological study on the white bellied spider monkey in Tiputini Biodiversity Station.
-He now joins the UPP as the project coordinator for 2015 to oversee administration, data collection, and research
+He joined the UPP as the project coordinator for 2015 to oversee administration, data collection, and research.
+In Far 2017, he will begin his PhD at Arizona State University.

 Edward Mclester (January 2015 – December 2015)

 Edward completed his bachelor’s (honours) in Zoology between the University of Nottingham and the National University of Singapore, with interests in species ecology and subsequent implications for conservation.
-At Issa, he is leading the UPP’s projects investigating red-tailed monkey ranging patterns and resource utilisation.
+At Issa, he lead the UPP’s projects investigating red-tailed monkey ranging patterns and resource utilisation.
+Ed began his PhD at LJMU in Spring 2016, comparing Ngogo red-tailed monkeys in Kibale National Park with those at Issa.

 Eden Wondra first gained experience with primates and research while studying for her Bachelors degree in Animal Behavior at Bucknell University and while abroad with the School for International Training in Australia.
 She now continues her focus on primates into the field at Issa with chimpanzees looking at habitat use and nesting behavior.
 She hopes to further pursue her passion in wildlife conservation and carry on with work in the natural world afterwards